by Tony Vidler

 3. Call your client on their birthday – even if you don’t get to talk to them personally, leave a “happy birthday” message.
 On their phone…not their facebook page or via text.
 This one is about the human touch, and where it is just about them, not your joint interests.

 4. Send 4 pieces of correspondence at least each year from you to them.
-Whether it is a letter, an email, an invitation to a client seminar…it is about getting your name in front of them in a non-threatening manner.
+Whether it is a letter, an email sharing an interesting article to them personally, an invitation to a client seminar…it is about getting your name in front of them in a non-threatening manner.
 It maintains the “top of mind awareness”.
+This element is actually the area where social media connections adds enormous value…the simple act of sharing some light-hearted or interesting stuff that is not about selling anyone anything creates positive vibes and awareness of you and your brand without creating any expectation of reward.

 5. Your company, or your business brand, should be in touch at least 2-3 times per year as well (newsletters, alerts, general commentaries), but this is more about the “technical” information delivery.